 As a result of the worldwide COVID pandemic, remote or hybrid work arrangements are here to stay.
 That challenges insurance in particular in two fundamental ways.
 First, it accelerates the pressure on insurance companies to bridge the technology gap between legacy systems and the new digital world, in which old technology increasingly falls short of facilitating onboarding and training a virtual workforce.
 Second, it forces insurances companies to rethink the way they hire and manage people, and overcome more traditional employment patterns which are known to be especially predominant in this industry.

 Some of these trends are well on their way, while others may take some time to be fully realized.
 Insurers can prepare by familiarizing themselves with new technology, hiring the right talent, and being willing to experiment with new products and ideas.
 While learning about concepts like AI can be daunting, having a working knowledge of each trend can ensure you don’t get caught off guard by new developments.

 The best way forward is for insurance companies to embrace technology and remote work.
-Sage by ProNavigator, our knowledge management platform, can help by simplifying information discovery and access, making it easier to onboard and train staff in the new normal of virtual teams.
+ProNavigator's knowledge management platform can help by simplifying information discovery and access, making it easier to onboard and train staff in the new normal of virtual teams.